immorez/react-token-list/README.md

 A simple token & cryptocurrency tracker made with Typescript, React & Tailwindcss + some framer motions.

+You can see a demo of this application [here](https://retoken.vercel.app).
 # cra-template-tailwindcss-typescript

 A streamlined [Tailwind CSS](https://tailwindcss.com) template for [Create React App](https://github.com/facebook/create-react-app) in [TypeScript](https://www.typescriptlang.org/).